bandreit/companiesaa/README.md

 ## Documentation

-- Example of a POST request for adding one or multiple companies
+- Example of a GET request for recieving all the companies

 ```
 curl -X GET http://localhost:5000/api/companies